 Just about every home gathers more items in various rooms over time than the inhabitants need and the kitchen is no exception.
 The more clutter you have in the kitchen, the greater the risk of tripping over something, falling, and sustaining injuries.

 Decide what pieces of furniture are necessary in the kitchen depending on the number of people living in the house.
-Try as much as possible to clear the clutter in the kitchen.
+Try as much as possible to clear the clutter and organize the kitchen.

 2. Put Essential Items Within Easy Reach

-It takes just one slip from a stool or chair to sustain a bone fracture.
-That’s why seniors shouldn’t have to climb their way up to get to the kitchen essentials they need.
+It takes just one slip from a stool or chair for an injury to occur.
+That’s why seniors shouldn’t have to climb their way up to get to kitchen essentials on high shelves.
 A better approach would be to move such items lower to more accessible shelves and cabinets.

-Ideally, all essential items should be kept at waist height of the senior if possible; if not, then they must not exceed shoulder height.
+Ideally, all pots, pans, and utensils should be kept at waist height of the senior if possible; if not, then they must not exceed shoulder height.
 All drawers should open and close easily and should be kept close when not in use.

 3. Wear Shoes with Non-Skid Soles

-Falls might be more prevalent among the older population, but one of the reasons why this is the case is the use of the wrong type of shoes or wearing none at all.
+Falls might be more prevalent among the older population, but one of the reasons why this is the case is the use of the wrong type of footwear or wearing none at all.

 4. Invest in Rugs with Non-Slip Backing